GSA/digitalcorps.gsa.gov/_projects/cms-oeda.md

 <li>Data at the Point of Care is a pilot that will test sharing Medicare Fee-For-Service data with healthcare providers that can be used at the point of care to inform them of things they don't already know, to confirm things that are suspected, to fill gaps in care, and to improve patient safety.</li>
 </ul>

-With a focus on long-term strategic planning as described above, the PIF will:
+With a focus on long-term strategic planning as described above, the USDC Fellow will:

 <strong>Engage with the FHIR developer community both in government and private industry</strong>
 <ul>